 Two faculty recommendations are required for both the credential only and combined program.
 Recommendations are completed online in the "Recommendations" section of Quadrant 4 of the application.
 Letters of recommendation are welcome, but two recommendation forms are still required.

 - Credential only applicants: Applicants applying to the credential only program who have graduated over 4 years prior to the term they intend to begin the program are eligible to have a recommendation completed by an Alternative to Faculty, who may be a supervisor or employer.

-- CPR certification that includes Child and Infant (Pediatric) modules and meets the criteria of the American Heart Association (AHA) or the American Red Cross (ARC).
+- CPR certification that includes Child/Infant (Pediatric) and adult modules and meets the criteria of the American Heart Association (AHA) or the American Red Cross (ARC).
+CPR in-person or online are allowed.
+CPR online must follow the guidelines set by the American Red Cross or American Heart Association in order to be acceptable.
 CPR certification must remain valid until completion of the program.

-- Proof of U.S. Constitution completion, whether through a passed college course, AP Government or U.S. History exam, or the U.S. Constitution exam.
+- Proof of U.S. Constitution completion, whether through a passed college course with a C or higher, AP Government or U.S. History exam, or the U.S. Constitution exam.
 Graduation from a CSU fulfills this requirement.
 Non-CSU students may need to fulfill this requirement on their own.

-- JEIE Admission Statement, which needs to be 1-2 double space pages in length.
-Click here for more information about JEIE, and here for the Admission Statement prompt.
+- JEIE Admission Statement, which needs to be 2-3 double space pages in length and be in response to one of these prompts .
+You can find more information about JEIE here.

 After all required documents have been uploaded to Q4, the application is ready to be submitted.
 You will pay the $70 Cal State Apply fee upon submission of your application.

 Visit the following links for more information regarding tuition, financial aid, and loan repayment options.